Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assesment.md

 - [ ] It accepts mail and adds it to the mail queue for further processing.
 - [ ] It stores the mail in a mail queue waiting for the MUA to download it.
 - [x] It transports mail from one mail server to another.

+### Q74.
+What do you need to do before you can perform SSH passwordless logins?

+- [ ] Genetare RSA or DSA key pairs using ssh-keygen.
+- [ ] Change the remote user's password.
+- [ ] Create a local SSL certificate.
+- [ ] Change the remote SSH configure to allow it.

+### Q75.
+When installing a downloaded package on the RedHat-based distribution manual using RPM, what may you have to do first?

+- [ ] Compile the package source code.
+- [ ] Download all dependencies and install them before installing the desired package.
+- [ ] Agree to an end-user license agreement.
+- [ ] provide the --resolve option so RPM resolves all packages dependency.

+### Q76.
+With GNU tools such as a GNU grep, awk, and sed, what is the difference between basic regular expressions (BREs) and extended regular expressions (EREs)?

+- [ ] EREs can match the groups.
+- [ ] EREs support occurrence operators.
+- [ ] ERE's support alternation.
+- [ ] only the syntax differs.